tbroyer/http-cookie-auth/spec/draft-broyer-http-cookie-auth.rst

     **REQUIRED**.
-The value of the *cookie-name* attribute is the name of the cookie that is checked by the server to authenticate the user; an UA thus could then inform the user this cookie is necessary to gain access to the protected resource, and eentually use a different, more secure, storage than for other cookies.
+The value of the *cookie-name* attribute is the name of the cookie that is checked by the server to authenticate the user; an UA thus could then inform the user this cookie is necessary to gain access to the protected resource, and eventually use a different, more secure, storage than for other cookies.

   secure-cookie-name